jrblevin/pyelw/README.md

 * Blevins, J.R.
 (2025).
   [PyELW: Exact Local Whittle Estimation for Long Memory Time Series in Python](https://jblevins.org/research/pyelw).
   Working Paper, The Ohio State University.

+* Hou, J. and P. Perron (2014).
+Modified Local Whittle Estimator for Long Memory Processes in the Presence of Low Frequency (and Other) Contaminations.
+  _Journal of Econometrics_ 182, 309--328.

 * Hurvich, C. M., and W. W. Chen (2000).
 An Efficient Taper for Potentially Overdifferenced Long-Memory Time Series. _Journal of Time Series Analysis_